compas-dev/compas_fab/docs/examples/07_ros_create_urdf_ur5_with_measurement_tool.rst

 0. Install
 ==========

-Before continuing, make sure you have the joint_state_publisher package installed.
-If you installed urdf_tutorial using apt-get
+Before continuing, make sure you have the following packages installed on your linux system.

+  sudo apt-get install ros-kinetic-urdf-tutorial sudo apt-get install joint-state-publisher

 1. Export your meshes